thomasgauvin/How-to-setup-an-Azure-Immersive-Reader-resource-and-configure-Azure-Active-Directory-authentication/README.md

 ## Getting Started

-1. Create a `Immersive Reader` resource by searching for Immersive Reader.
+1. In the Azure Portal, create a `Immersive Reader` resource by searching for Immersive Reader.
     ![](./images/2022-03-08-13-44-29.png)

 2. Navigate to `Azure Active Directory` by searching for `Azure Active Directory`.